IK-Robin/interactive-world-maps/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Put an interactive, high-quality world map on your WordPress  website!
-Customize continent colors, links, and hover descriptions through an intuitive admin panel, and display your map using a simple shortcode.
+Customize Map colors, links, and hover descriptions through an intuitive admin panel, and display your map using a simple shortcode.

 == Description ==